 In short, pipeline velocity provides data-based insights for B2B marketers to continually refine their lead generation process – from attraction to sales – to accelerate revenue growth.

-Also read: what is a buyer persona?
+Also read: what is a buyer persona and what is a demand generation agency?